Sumeet-R/HackTheKeyboard/README.md

 <b>First Thing First</b><br>
 This keylogger project is created for those who would like to understand the working and behaviour of keyloggers, reverse engineer the compiled version of the code to find kill-switches and build IOCs/Signatures, ethically test on systems for the purpose of Ethical Hacking/Penetration Testing such as testing the bypasses and detection by EDR, SIEM, HIPS etc.
-The program should not be used for any illegal activities such as running the compiled version of this code in a user machine without his/her consent, distributing it by means of spamming/phishing campaigns etc.
+The program should not be used for any illegal activities such as running the compiled version of this code in a user machine without his/her consent, distributing it by means of spamming/phishing campaigns etc. The project also does not encourage over any methods to bypass UAC or any kind of priviledge escalation, but this program or its compiled executable will never run without proper super-user priviledge which is a basic requirement of kernel hook creation.

 <br>
 <b> Short working demonstration of HackTheKeyBoard </b><br>